 Our favorite airline KLM connects Amsterdam and Salzburg not directly, unfortunately.
 But since it is just a 2,5-hour ride by train from Munich in Germany, we can recommend this connection.
 Especially, it gives you the chance to travel through stunning Bavarian nature on your way into the Austrian Alps.
 But don’t forget about alternative options for a trip to Salzburg, either way by train, by bus, or conveniently by car.
 Salzburg has no underground system but instead, a convenient bus and tram network connecting everything in and around the city center.
 We are certain that we will publish more articles about Salzburg in the future.
 There is so much to explore – We cannot wait to be back!

 Please consider our information as suggestions with no guarantee that it still will be like that when you are traveling there.
 Though we did our research and all our opinions written in all our Salzburg blog articles and our Gay Salzburg Travel Guide are honest, authentic, and true.

-If you have any questions about your plans for traveling to Salzburg, send us an email or follow us along and drop us a line on Facebook, Twitter, Youtube, Pinterest, and Instagram.
+For any clarifications about your plans for traveling to Salzburg, email us or follow us along and drop us a line on Facebook, Twitter, YouTube, Pinterest, and Instagram.
 See you around the world and the next time in Salzburg, Vienna, Carinthia, and Austria in general!
 Enjoy Salzburg!